-The Council should take these appraisal findings into account as part of plan finalisation, as efforts are made to balance competing objectives, perhaps most notably, on the one hand, socio-economic objectives relating to meeting (and exceeding) the London Plan housing target and meeting employment growth/diversification and town/district centre regeneration objectives, and, on the other hand, minimising tensions with environmental objectives.
+The Council should take these assessment findings into account as part of plan finalisation, as efforts are made to balance competing objectives, for example, on the one hand, socio-economic objectives relating to meeting (and exceeding) the London Plan housing target and meeting employment growth/diversification and town/district centre regeneration objectives, and, on the other hand, minimising tensions with environmental objectives.
 Whilst there can be 'win-win' opportunities, including in respect of climate change mitigation (heat networks), biodiversity / green infrastructure (e.g. river deculverting) and, in some cases, heritage, there are other environmental objectives for which growth leads to an inherent tension, perhaps most notably flood risk.
-It will also be important to recall that there can be tensions between competing socio-economic objectives, including objectives relating to changing / 'balancing' local economies on the one hand, whilst meeting the needs of existing communities, including more vulnerable communities and groups within the population, on the other hand; however, tensions of this nature can often be resolved through careful plan-making, e.g. stringent DM policy and masterplans for key areas of change.
-In respect of DM policy, it will be important to ensure that the stringency of policy aligns with the inherent locational constraints at proposed allocations (e.g. flood risk), and that DM policy feeds into decisions in respect of indicative densities.
-In respect of masterplans, the Local Plan will need to align with the emerging Catford Town Centre Masterplan, taking careful account of the very specific characteristics of Catford Town Centre that are being established through the masterplanning process.
+It will also be important to recall that there can be tensions between competing socio-economic objectives, including objectives relating to changing / 'balancing' local economies on the one hand, whilst meeting the needs of existing communities, including more vulnerable communities and groups within the population, on the other hand.
+However, tensions of this nature can often be resolved through careful plan-making, e.g. stringent DM policy and masterplans for key areas of change.
+In respect of DM policy, it will be important to ensure that the stringency of policy aligns with the inherent locational constraints at proposed allocations (e.g. flood risk), and that DM policy feeds into final decisions on indicative densities.
+In respect of masterplans, the Council has undertaken a range of good work, including for Catford and the A21 corridor, and there will be merit to keeping work up to date, mindful of the national context including in respect of post Covid and cost of living.